SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 {% end %}

-Now, we would be done here, but notice that the last summation is the $n^{th}$ [harmonic number](https://en.wikipedia.org/wiki/Harmonic_number), $H_n$. summation is known to be $\ln(n) + \gamma + \epsilon(n)$, where $\gamma$ is the Euler-Mascheroni constant and $\epsilon(n)$ is the error term.
+Now, we would be done here, but notice that the last summation is the $n^{th}$ [harmonic number](https://en.wikipedia.org/wiki/Harmonic_number), $H_n$.
+This summation is known to be $\ln(n) + \gamma + \epsilon(n)$, where $\gamma$ is the Euler-Mascheroni constant and $\epsilon(n)$ is the error term.
 Hence, we can approximate the expected number of students needed to see all birthdays as $365 H_{365} \approx 365 \ln(365) + 365 \gamma + \epsilon(365)$.
 If we let $\gamma \approx 0.5772156649$ and the error bound be bounded by $\frac{1}{n} + \mathcal{O}(\frac{1}{n})$, then we can calculate this as approximately $2364$ students needed!

 ## Exploring leap days through our lead

-However, an astute reader would notice that this is still the expected number of students needed to see all birthdays, not the number of students needed to ensure all birthdays are seen.
-For now, however, we will explore this setup a bit more.
+However, an astute reader would notice that this is still the expected number of students needed to see all birthdays, not the number required to ensure all birthdays are seen.
+For now, however, we will explore this setup more.
 For instance, what if we account for leap days, i.e., someone is born on February 29th?
 Let's rephrase the problem with this in mind:

 > "Do you think it's likely that a collection of Rice University students would include at least one student with each possible birthday?
 Assuming each birthday is equally likely, how many students would be needed to expected that every day of the year, including leap days, is someone's birthday?" <br>
 > --- Problem 1.15

-Easily, we can change our sum to $365.25$ instead of $365$ and the expected number of students needed to see all birthdays would be $\frac{365.25}{365} \cdot 2364 \approx 2366$ students, but this is *without* our error bound i.e., the probabilities of the event happening adjusting for leap days.
-In fact, to get the error bound we have to multiple all the probability of covering all possible birthdays in a random group process such that each day has a slightly different probability due to our leap day.
-Using the logic described previously, we to calculate such a risk we can multiply:
+Easily, we can change our sum to $365.25$ instead of $365$, and the expected number of students needed to see all birthdays would be $\frac{365.25}{365} \cdot 2364 \approx 2366$ students, but this is *without* our error bound, i.e., the probabilities of the event happening to adjust for leap days.
+In fact, to get the error bound, we have to multiply the likelihood of covering all possible birthdays in a random group process such that each day has a slightly different probability due to our leap day.
+Using the logic described previously, to calculate such a risk, we can multiply:

 $$
  \frac{365}{365.25} \times \frac{364}{364.25} \times \frac{363}{363.25} \times \cdots \times \frac{1}{1.25} = \frac{365!}{365.25^{365}} = \prod_{i=1}^{365} \frac{i}{i + 0.25}